linux-universe/immich-podman-quadlets/README.md

 > [!NOTE]
 > ❓**Do I need a .env file?** ❓
 >
 > In this setup, **a separate .env file is not required**.
 All necessary environment variables are defined directly within the .container files.
-This is because systemd unit files do not support generic placeholders, so having a separate .env file wouldn’t be effective.
 >
 > <details>
 >    <summary>Click for more details</summary>